Data Integration, Systems & Quality (DISQ)

 • Updating enrollment status

-If these data are entered incorrectly, or not kept up to date, results may be missing or inaccurate data may be reported.
+If the data is entered incorrectly, or not kept up to date, results may be missing or inaccurate data may be reported.

 The EHE Triannual Report is submitted three times a year by EHE initiative recipients and providers of services.
 Health Resources and Services Administration’s HIV/AIDS Bureau (HRSA HAB) uses these data to show the impact of the increased funding on reducing new HIV infections, identifying new HIV infections, and engaging clients in care and treatment.
 The information collected through the EHE Triannual Report also complements data collected through the annual Ryan White HIV/AIDS Program Services Report (RSR) and other reporting mechanisms.